Malwarebytes: Products

+Malwarebytes develops security software for Microsoft Windows, macOS, Android, iOS, and ChromeOS platforms.
+Its main products include Malwarebytes for Windows and Malwarebytes for Mac, which combine malware detection, exploit mitigation, and ransomware protection.
+The company also distributes Malwarebytes Browser Guard, a browser extension that blocks tracking scripts and malicious sites, and AdwCleaner, a standalone utility for removing unwanted software.

 Malwarebytes has several products, which as of 2011 were available in 36 different languages.
-Malwarebytes Anti-Malware offers two different versions, one for free download for home computers, and the other a professional version, with a 14-day free trial in advance, offering "real-time protection against malware, automated scanning, and automatic updating".
+Malwarebytes Anti-Malware provides two different versions, one for free download for home computers, and the other a professional version, with a 14-day free trial in advance, which provides "real-time protection against malware, automated scanning, and automatic updating".
 Malwarebytes Anti-Malware Mobile is a free Android app which protects smartphones from mobile malware, preventing unauthorized access to personal data identifying tracking applications.
-As of April 2023, it has a rating of 4.3 on the Google Play store.
+As of December 2025, it has a rating of 4.7 on the Google Play store.

 In 2014, the company launched Malwarebytes Anti-Malware 2.0 with an improved user interface and dashboard.
 The company also launched Malwarebytes Anti-Exploit in the same year, which shields selected applications from attacks by "exploit mitigation to protect vulnerable programs".
 Anti-Exploit also comes in a free and paid for version for Windows computers.
 The free version stops exploits in browsers and Java, whilst the paid product adds protection for a wider range of software applications.
 Anti-Exploit received four stars from PC Magazine in 2015 and won V3 magazine's "Security Innovation of the Year" award in 2014.

-In 2016, Malwarebytes Anti-Exploit was merged into the premium version Malwarebytes version 3.0, and the standalone application is now offered only as a perpetual beta.
+In 2016, Malwarebytes Anti-Exploit was merged into the premium version Malwarebytes version 3.0, and the standalone application has since remained in perpetual beta.

 In January 2016, Malwarebytes unveiled Malwarebytes Endpoint Security, advanced anti-ransomware technology which is described as the "first solution to offer multiple layers of protection against unknown ransomware".
 The company sponsored a survey with Osterman Research into 540 firms in the United States, United Kingdom, Canada and Germany and found that nearly 40% of companies had experienced ransomware incidents, of which 34 percent had accounted for loss of revenue.
 The Guardian reported that one-fifth of British companies had been charged over $10,000 to unlock their files and that there was an increasing demand for anti-ransomware technology.
-After Endpoint's inception, the beta was reportedly downloaded by some 200,000 businesses and consumers in the first six months of the year.